How the new, expanded federal child tax credit will work - News Break

 The pandemic stimulus law only expanded the tax credit for one calendar year, 2021.
 It would take further action by Congress to extend the changes into future years.

 But popular temporary tax changes have a way of getting renewed on Capitol Hill.
-Democrats already have been working to promote the broader tax credit and its effects, including vulnerable incumbents like Rep. Cindy Axne, who held a recent event with parents in her southwestern Iowa district highlighting the upcoming checks.
+Democrats already have been working to promote the broader tax credit and its effects, including vulnerable incumbents like Axne.

 “I don’t think these are parents that are asking for too much for their children,” Axne said.